jackstapleton/rdb-autoscaling/whitepaper.md

 | t3a.xlarge | 16 | 4.7175 | 35 |
 | t3a.2xlarge | 32 | 7.2192 | 0 |

-We can see that the two smaller instances have significant savings compared to the larger ones.
-50% savings when compared to running a `t3a.2xlarge`.
-The clusters with larger instances saw just 35 and 38%.

 | ![T3a Sizes Cost Vs Capacity](ref/img/SimSizesCostVsCapacity.png) |
 |---|
 | Figure 3.6: t3a Clusters' Cost Savings |

-If data volumes are scaled up the savings could become even greater as the server's latent memory becomes less significant and the ratio of server size to demand becomes greater.
+If data volumes are scaled up the savings could become even greater as the ratio of server size to total daily data volume becomes greater.
 However it is worth noting that the larger servers did have more capacity when the data volumes stopped, so the differences may also be slightly exaggerated.

 The three clusters here behave as expected.